How to Spend a Brilliant Day Exploring Hawaii’s Least Visited Island ✈️🌺

 If you decide to spend a night (or a few nights) there’s only one true hotel option on the island, but it’s a pretty good one.

-Or, you can try one of the many highly-rated vacation rentals available on the island like Ka Hale Kealoha or the Wavecrest Condos.
+In addition to the Hotel Molokai, you can also try one of the many highly-rated vacation rentals available on the island like Ka Hale Kealoha or the Wavecrest Condos.

 Best Things to Do in Molokai